 The Capitol Technology University community is committed to creating and maintaining a mutually respectful environment that recognizes and celebrates diversity among all students, faculty, and staff.
 The University values human differences as an asset and works to sustain a culture that reflects the interests, contributions, and perspectives of members of diverse groups.
 The University delivers educational programming to meet the needs of diverse audiences.
-We also seek to instill those values, understanding, and skills to encourage leadership and service in a global, multicultural society.
+We also seek to instill those values, understanding, and skills to encourage leadership and service in a global multicultural society.

-The racial and demographic composition of the University's student body reflects the institution's commitment to diversity.
-Over 48% of our undergraduate population is represented by persons of color, and 66% are from underrepresented student populations.
-Over 50% of our graduate population is represented by persons of color.
-Over 57% of our doctoral population is represented by persons of color.
+The composition of the University's student body reflects the institution's commitment to diversity.
+Capitol Technology University has a 51% minority student population, with 7% undisclosed.
+The Black/African American population is 34%.
+The University has a military/veteran population of 22%.
 The University also has a 22% female population - a significant percentage given its status as a technology university.

-Achievement gaps: The University provides leveling courses in support of individuals attempting a career change to a field of study not necessarily consistent with their current skills.
+Achievement gaps: The University offers leveling courses to support individuals seeking a career change to a field of study that is not necessarily consistent with their current skills.
 There are situations where undergraduate courses best serve students' needs in subject areas.
 The University makes those courses available.

-The University engages in diversity training for its institutional population, including students.
-Diversity and inclusiveness are built into the curriculum, allowing graduates to operate effectively in a global environment.
-The University supports multiple diversity-enhancing actions, including team projects and grants across degrees.
-This has proven effective at supporting numerous aspects of diversity.
+The University offers diversity training to its institutional population, including students.
+Diversity and inclusiveness are integral to the curriculum, enabling graduates to operate effectively in a global environment.
+The University supports multiple diversity-enhancing initiatives, including team projects and grants across various degree programs.
+This approach has proven effective in supporting various aspects of diversity.